jakejacobsen975/youface-Graphical-Network/README.md

 assignment, yet still provides only minimal functionality.
 Your group will take this social media baseline and make it your own.
 Consider yourselves a small startup with a new and unique take on the social media market.

-This README is far from comprehensive.
-The entire project will provide you an opportunity to have the experience of jumping into an existing code base, having to learn about it as you go (lack of documentation and disorganized layouts are commonplace in the industry).
-With that in mind, I still want to help as much as I can.
-As you go about working on the project, please let me know of any specific areas where I could improve the documentation.

-## Getting Started

 ### Installing Requirements